 At the Guggenheim Museum, you will find brochures in large print and Braille, verbal descriptions of art for the visually impaired, infrared hearing aids, sign language-interpreted tours, ramps, closed captioning, and much more.
 The Guggenheim’s impressive suite of services for the disabled are located here.
 There are a number of touchable exhibits at the American Museum of Natural History, plus special Discovery Squad tours for children on the autism spectrum, assistive listening devices, transcripts of certain shows, and sign language tours.

 Special Needs NYC: Sightseeing

 One of the best ways to experience NYC is from the water.
 All publicly operated ferries, including the free Staten Island Ferry, are ADA compliant.
-Circle Line, New York Water Taxi, and Spirit Cruises are among the private operators with accessible docks and boats that accommodate limited mobility passengers on some decks.
+Circle Line and City Cruises are among the private operators with accessible docks and boats that accommodate limited mobility passengers on some decks.
 Contact them to discuss your specific needs.

 Hop on, hop off bus tours take you comfortably to attractions all over the city.
 It’s best to contact the individual companies in advance to see which tour and type of vehicle will work best for you.